Known Issues with NuGet

 In NuGet 3.4 and 3.4.1, when using the NuGet add-in, no sources are reported as available and you are unable to add new sources in the configuration window.
 The result is similar to the image below:

-%AppData%\NuGet\ folder has accidentally been emptied.
-To fix this: Close Visual Studio 2015, delete the NuGet.config file in the
+~/.nuget/ (Mac/Linux) folder has accidentally been emptied.
+To fix this: close Visual Studio (on Windows, if applicable), delete the

-%AppData%\NuGet\ folder and restart Visual Studio.
-A new NuGet.Config file will be generated and you will be able to proceed.
+NuGet.Config and you should be able to proceed.

 Error installing packages with NuGet 2.7